tyanakaz/rails-mysql-compose/README.md

-# Ruby on Rails Development environment on PostgreSQL
+# Ruby on Rails Development environment on MySQL

 ## Create development environment